Symphony No. 9 (Schnittke): Music

 The opening movement originally had no tempo marking: Raskatov added one following Irina Schnittke's suggestion that the composer's idea was to escalate from a slow movement at the beginning to a faster one in the middle and a very fast movement at the end.

-Instrumentation

-In his Symphony No. 9, Schnittke employed a large orchestra, including triple woodwind, four horns, three trumpets, three trombones, tuba, strings, three percussionists and harpsichord.

 Commentary

 The Andante begins with the strings followed by the clarinet and the trombone.
 Raskatov called that section: “voice from beyond”.
 Consecutive events are interrupted by violent brass.
 The clarinet plays the leading role, gradually dominating the woodwind section.

 The Moderato central movement begins with the strings followed by the wind instruments and harpsichord.
 The horn plays a delusive solo and the drum beats out a rhythm announcing a fast finale.
 That movement is a transformation from the first movement's lamentation into the third movement's impetus.

 The Presto begins with the strings playing against the beat and the wind instruments building the wall of the sound.
 The strings and the piccolo carry on the dialogue.
 The harpsichord comes back for a while.
 A short wind chorale increases and collapses and dissonant pianissimo chords close the work.